tydangelo18/Finch/README.md

 ## Description

-- Allows a user to search and save Tweets by keywords.
+- A simple tool used to search and save Tweets by keywords.

 ## Demo